AppImage/AppImageSpec/draft.md

 Setion to be expanded; additional metadata is being discussed on https://github.com/probonopd/AppImageKit/issues/59

+#### AppStream

+An AppImage **SHOULD** ship `usr/share/appdata/$ID.xml` with `$ID` being the AppStream ID.
+Shipping AppStream information enables the AppImage to be discoverable in application centers and/or application directory websites.
+If it does, then it **MUST** follow the AppStream [guidelines for applications](https://github.com/hughsie/appstream-glib#guidelines-for-applications).

 #### <a name="updateinformation"></a>Update information

 An AppImage **MAY** have update information embedded for exactly one transport mechanism.
 The location in which this information is stored is defined by the [image format](#image-format).
 Currently two transport mechanisms are available, but only one can be used for each given AppImage: